Arming926/COMP2090-GP64/README_1.md

 ## 🛠️Trouble shooting

-- ModuleNotFoundError: This program uses the Python Standard Library only (abc, math, etc.), so no external pip install is required.
+- ModuleNotFoundError: This program uses the Python Standard Library only (`abc`, `math`, etc.), so no external pip install is required.
 If you encounter errors, ensure you are running Python 3.
 - Input Errors: If you enter an invalid menu option, the system will prompt you with a "Warning" message and allow you to try again without crashing.

 ## 🛠Technical Architecture